lkesteloot/unsong/unsong.md

 “Mr. Alvarez,” asked Brian Young, “why are we celebrating Passover?
 I don’t think any of us are Jews.”

 “In a sense,” said Dylan, “we are all Jews.
-The Jews of…”
+The Jews of...”

 “In a sense,” said Clark Deas, “every time Dylan says ‘in a sense’ I mentally replace it with ‘not at all’.”